Cayt-Schlichting/regression-exercises/README.md

-This repo contains regression exercises using the following datasets:
+This repo contains regression exercises using the Zillow dataset.
-- Zillow
-- Telco
-- tips
-- mpg
-- swiss
-- mall customers